 Common applications: Indirect release systems are commonly used for vehicles and in CNC machines.

 Key benefits: Firetrace Indirect Release Systems have been independently tested and evaluated by the leading product performance testing agencies.
 They are UL Listed and FM Approved.
 Third party testing ensures that products consistently perform as expected and can tolerate environmental challenges like temperature change.
 Local and national fire codes, including those published by the National Fire Protection Association (NFPA) often recommend UL or FM approved systems.

 The Firetrace tubing system, with its focus on pressure and heat, is incredibly simple.
-This core piece of technology works in a passive manner and can jump into action as soon as a fire is detected.
+This core piece of technology works in a reactive manner and can jump into action as soon as a fire is detected.
 The agents in use with the products will vary, but Firetrace offers branded clean agents only.
 Clean agents do not involve any clean-up work after discharge.
 Two main manufacturers of clean agents are Chemours and 3M.

 The red Firetrace Detection Tubing (FDT) is at the heart of the system.
 By routing the tubing throughout a special hazard, the system can detect a fire at its source.
 Under normal circumstances, the FDT detects a fire 10 times faster than traditional methods.
 Firetrace direct release and indirect release systems do not require electricity to operate and accurately detect fires even in the presence of dust, particulates, and other environmental challenges.

 Firetrace offers a range of suppression chemicals (agents), and our experts can identify the best agent for your application.
 We have strong partnerships with clean agent manufacturers, allowing us to offer both Chemours FM-200 or 3M Novec 1230 clean agents.
 We also offer ABC dry chemical, BC dry chemical, and carbon dioxide suppression systems.